infomark-org/infomark-docs/docs/content/guides/developer.md

 To guarantee a stable version each commit is tested against some unit-tests.

-> While most projects just test a mock we really test the behaviour of the endpoints with a Postgres database.
+> While most projects just test a mock we really test the behavior of the endpoints with a Postgres database.

 To run the tests you will need to set up the dependencies as described in the [Overview Chapter](/guides/overview).
 Please make sure, the database is empty but migrated to latest version.
 This can be done by dropping all data